 15 minute circuit workout for men.
 No equipment required.
-Do this bodyweight workout at home, outdoor or while you travel.
+Let's have some fun!

 Your Circuit Workout Details:

-Let's jump straight to your 15 minute workout/circuit training session:
+Let's jump straight to your 15 minute session:

 Do 4 Rounds | 4 Exercises | Working for 30 seconds | Rest for 15 seconds | Rest between rounds: 60 seconds